-In our Office Hours series, we recently featured Sandra Fluke, an attorney and candidate for the California Senate.
-She has advocated for affordable access to health care and reproductive justice, as well as represented victims of human trafficking and domestic violence.
-Being an advocate and a politician, Sandra’s had a lot of practice speaking to large and important crowds.
-She shared three of her best tips for conquering public speaking with confidence:
+Recently, in our Office Hours series, we featured Sandra Fluke.
+She is an attorney and a candidate for the California Senate.
+Sandra has been an advocate for affordable access to health care and reproductive justice.
+In addition, she has represented victims of human trafficking and domestic violence.
+Sandra, who is both an advocate and a politician, has had plenty of practice speaking to large crowds.
+Here are her three best tips for conquering public speaking fear with confidence:

 Having butterflies before going on stage is normal, but the first few moments of your presentation are key to gaining and keeping your audience’s attention.
 “You’re setting a tone for the entire speech,” Sandra says.
 According to her, if you want to get rid of any stage fright, take some time before your presentation starts to think about the first few lines of your talk.
 If you want to be confident that your next presentation goes well, start by taking the time to plan out the beginning.
 Sandra suggests adding a note of humor, as long it’s something you’re comfortable with and believes will come across well.